IBHRE Exam Reviewfor Allied Professionals

 Online Review Course $800 Registration Fee

 The Registration Fee for the online review course includes an online version of the practice exam of 384 questions.
 Upon receipt of payment, you will receive an email with log-in instructions to the web portal through which you will be able to take practice exam (maximum of 3 attempts of the exam) and access the over 14 hours of video content reviewing the exam questions.
-The lecture content was recorded from a review course held earlier in 2017.
+The lecture content was recorded from a review course held in 2017.
 We recommend taking the practice exam prior to watching the review videos.
-The online review course will remain available until August 10th, the day after the exam held on August 9th.
+The online review course will remain available until the day after the exam in August, 2018.

 1) To describe any and all concepts related to Basic and Applied Science and Technology in cardiac devices.